Long term deposits are investments with the Belgian Debt Agency for a period of more than 1 year at a previously known interest rate.

 In the event that the term does not include an exact number of years, it is advisable to curtail the calculation period for the first interest payment.

 In the event of negative interest rates, the interest is payable by the client.
-At the final maturity date, the amount of the interest due will be deducted from the capital to be repaid by the Treasury.
+At the final maturity date, the amount of the interest due will be deducted from the capital to be repaid by the Agency.

 - the capital to be repaid;